-Trump, fellow Republicans push ahead with anti-impeachment offensive
+Trump's Republican allies push ahead with anti-impeachment efforts

 Trump had withheld $391 million in security aid to Ukraine passed by Congress to help counter Russia-backed separatists in the eastern part of the country.

-In testimony on Tuesday, William Taylor, the top U.S. diplomat in Ukraine, said Trump had made the aid contingent on the Ukrainian president announcing he would investigate Biden, his son Hunter Biden’s tenure on the board of a Ukrainian energy company, and a debunked conspiracy theory that Ukraine meddled in the 2016 U.S. presidential election.
+In testimony on Tuesday, William Taylor, the top U.S. diplomat in Ukraine, said Trump had made the aid contingent on the Ukrainian president announcing he would investigate Biden, his son Hunter Biden’s tenure on the board of a Ukrainian energy company, and a debunked conspiracy theory that Ukraine, and not Russia, meddled in the 2016 U.S. presidential election.

 During the call with Trump, Zelenskiy agreed to the investigations.
 The aid was later provided.

-Federal election law prohibits candidates from accepting foreign help in an election.
+U.S. election law prohibits candidates from accepting foreign help in an election.

-Only a handful of Republican lawmakers have publicly criticized Trump for his conduct in the Ukraine matter despite a parade of current and former officials providing details of the scandal.
-Rather than focusing on the president’s conduct, many Republicans have criticized the House inquiry as secretive and assailed Pelosi and House Intelligence Committee Chairman Adam Schiff.
-Democrats controlling the process have said they will hold public hearings in the coming weeks.
+The impeachment inquiry was launched after a person within the U.S. intelligence community lodged a whistleblower complaint against Trump based on the call to Zelenskiy.

+In remarks to journalists in Kansas, Secretary of State Mike Pompeo declined to answer a question about Taylor’s testimony that the diplomat had sent Pompeo a cable on Aug.
+29 expressing his concerns about the withholding of the aid to Ukraine.

+“I hope that they’ll proceed in a way that is transparent and fair.
+And then the inquiry will wrap up,” Pompeo added.

+Democrats controlling the impeachment inquiry have said they will hold public hearings in the coming weeks.
+They hope to complete the inquiry by the end of the year and are coalescing around two articles of impeachment: abuse of power and obstruction, lawmakers and aides told Reuters.

-Reporting by David Morgan and Richard Cowan; Additional reporting by Jonathan Landay and Susan Heavey; Editing by Andy Sullivan and Will Dunham
+Reporting by David Morgan and Richard Cowan; Additional reporting by Jonathan Landay and Susan Heavey; Writing by David Morgan and Paul Simao; Editing by Andy Sullivan and Will Dunham